kcenon/thread_system/docs/faq.md

 2. Use a callback mechanism where jobs report their results to a result collector
 3. Implement a future/promise pattern with a result queue

-## Priority Thread Pool Questions
+## Type Thread Pool Questions

-### Q: What is the difference between `thread_pool` and `priority_thread_pool`?
+### Q: What is the difference between `thread_pool` and `typed_thread_pool`?
-**A:** `priority_thread_pool` extends `thread_pool` by adding support for job priorities.
-Jobs are processed according to their priority, with higher-priority jobs being processed before lower-priority ones.
+**A:** `typed_thread_pool` extends `thread_pool` by adding support for job types.
+Jobs are processed according to their type, with higher-type jobs being processed before lower-type ones.

-### Q: How many priority levels should I use?
+### Q: How many type levels should I use?
-**A:** Most applications work well with 3-5 priority levels.
+**A:** Most applications work well with 3-5 type levels.
 More than that can lead to complexity without adding significant benefit.
 The standard enum provides `High`, `Normal`, and `Low` as a good starting point.

-### Q: Can I create custom priority types?
+### Q: Can I create custom type types?
-**A:** Yes, `priority_thread_pool` is a template class that can work with any type that provides comparison operators.
-You can define a custom enum or class that represents your application's priority system.
+**A:** Yes, `typed_thread_pool` is a template class that can work with any type that provides comparison operators.
+You can define a custom enum or class that represents your application's type system.

-### Q: How do I assign workers to specific priority levels?
+### Q: How do I assign workers to specific type levels?
-**A:** When creating a worker, specify which priority levels it should process.
-For complete priority-based execution patterns, see the [patterns documentation](patterns.md#priority-based-job-execution-pattern).
+**A:** When creating a worker, specify which type levels it should process.
+For complete type-based execution patterns, see the [patterns documentation](patterns.md#type-based-job-execution-pattern).

-### Q: What happens if there are no workers for a specific priority level?
+### Q: What happens if there are no workers for a specific type level?
-**A:** Jobs with that priority level will remain in the queue until a worker that can process them becomes available, or until the thread pool is stopped.
+**A:** Jobs with that type level will remain in the queue until a worker that can process them becomes available, or until the thread pool is stopped.

 ## Logging Questions